 You should know that there are many ways of bookkeeping.
 But the simplest one is called single entry bookkeeping.
-In single entry, we simply subtract the expenses from the income.
+In single entry we simple subtract the expenses from the income.
 You can draw out the tables in a book or you can buy a simple ledger book for bookkeeping.
-The table would look something like that in Figure 14 below.
+The table would look something like that in the figure below.

-FIGURE 14: Sample single entry bookkeeping table
+FIGURE 13: Sample single entry bookkeeping table28

-DATE DESCRIPTION RECIEPT NUMBER INCOME \$ EXPENSE \$ ACCOUNT BALANCE installation for people - is this money coming in as income or going out of the business as expense for John?
+Date Description Receipt No Income (VT) Expense (VT) Account Balance installation for people - is this money income or expense for John?
 Yes, exactly its income.
-Let us fill out the record book.
+Let's fill out the record book.

-Each column is labelled with what must be placed into it.
-It is so simple - Suppose John's father gave him \$100 to start his business in selling solar lighting and products and doing
+Each column is labelled with what has to be placed into it.
+It is so simple - Suppose Johns father gave him VT10,000 to start his business in selling solar lighting and products and doing

-FIGURE 15: Sample entry of an income into business records
+FIGURE 14: Sample entry of an income into business records29